GreenDragon/dotd_parser/README.md

-Dawn of the Dragons Log Parser
+Dawn of the Dragons and Legacy of a Thousand Suns Log Analyzer/Parser && Raid Cache Utility
 ===

 ### About:

-A Web2py web application to parse 5th Planet Games raid logs into useful statistical information.
+A Web2py web application to parse 5th Planet Games raid logs into useful statistical information as well as caching shared raid info using the UgUp API.

+### TL;DR;

+Production site is located at http://green-dragon.systems/

 ### Development/Testing Environment: